patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/README.md

 ## Results

 Results show that the Bernoulli Naïve Bayes classifier slightly outperforms the Logistic Regression model with F1-scores of 0.53 and 0.49, respectively.
-However, the Confusion Matrix shows a bias toward movies not in the top 10, that is the majority.
-The ROC curve indicates a low accuracy score, one that is slightly better than a guess.
+However, the Confusion Matrix shows a bias toward movies not in the top 10, that is the majority, and the ROC curve indicates a low accuracy score, one that is slightly better than a guess.

 #### F1-Score
 Bernoulli Naïve Bayes slightly outperforms Logistic Regression with F1-scores of 53% and 49%, respectively.